OpenZeppelin/compact-security-detectors-sdk/README.md

 # Compact Security Detectors

-A suite of tools and libraries for analyzing `Compact` language circuits for security vulnerabilities within the Midnight platform.
+A suite of tools and libraries for analyzing `Compact` language for security vulnerabilities within the Midnight platform.

 ## Repository Structure